Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 \subsection{Experimental Approach}

 We test whether neural networks can encode information unambiguously through relational structure.
-Given a trained MNIST classifier \citep{lecun1998mnist}, can we determine what a neuron represents based solely on its relational position among other neurons, without knowledge of network construction?
+Given a trained MNIST classifier \citep{lecun1998mnist}, can we determine what a neuron represents based solely on its relational position among other neurons, without knowledge of how the network was trained?
 If representations are truly unambiguous, relational structure alone should specify content.

-We address two questions: (1) When output neurons are scrambled, can we recover which digit class each represents purely from connectivity patterns?
-(2) Can we determine which spatial positions input neurons represent from their relational structure?
+We scramble neurons and ask whether their representational content can be recovered purely from relational structure: (1) Which digit class does each output neuron represent?
+(2) Which spatial position does each input neuron represent?
 These questions operationalize our theoretical framework and provide quantitative measures of representational ambiguity.